nasimbayati/project1-mattermost-aws/readme.md

 Bachelor of Applied Science in Software Development (ACC)
 Post Graduate Program in Cloud Computing: Leveraging AI (UT Austin)
 AWS Cloud Practitioner and Solutions Architect in progress ☁️

+---

+## 📜 License
+This project is licensed under the [MIT License](LICENSE).
+© 2025 Nasim Bayati — for educational and non-commercial use.